bachc/PurdueSCBC2012/6-Documentation/Readme.md

 Add docstrings to the functions in the `close_line.py` module.
 Then, using sphinx, generate a website which auto-documents this module.

+Windows-User note: Start command promt at administrator when doing the installation of searchd as a service, see http://sphinxsearch.com/forum/view.html?id=2608

 # Feedback